Holiday within the wilds of South Africa

 Set in an extensive property among native gardens and ponds, Bellavista offers deluxe accommodation in tranquil surroundings.
 Walker Bay vistas stretch from the Atlantic to the Overberg Mountain Ranges.
 Rooms are individually decorated.
 Some include kitchen facilities, others open out onto an outdoor patio.
 Most provide panoramic views of the bay and are particularly impressive at sunset.
 Bellavista Country Place has a gourmet restaurant with 180-degree views, the restaurant is closed during the months of May to September.
 Dishes are prepared with fresh and local ingredients and are paired with renowned South African wines.

-Bodhi Khaya is a peaceful Meditation Retreat set on 217 hectares within the Walker Bay Fynbos Conservancy.
+Bodhi Khaya is a peaceful Nature Retreat set on 217 hectares within the Walker Bay Fynbos Conservancy.
 A great variety of birds inhabit this area – such as the Cape Sugarbird and Orange Breasted Sunbird.
 Meditation evenings are held every Wednesday.
-Quaint cottages, Courtyard Rooms and the Farmhouse offer individuals, families, friends and groups of like-minded people and opportunity to get away to tranquillity, pastoral landscapes and events that educate the heart and restore the soul.
+Quaint cottages, Courtyard Rooms and the Farmhouse offer individuals, families, friends and groups of like-minded people and opportunity to get away to tranquility, pastoral landscapes and events that educate the heart and restore the soul.
 Farm walks are also available from this beautiful setting within the heart of the fynbos.

 A minimum of a two night stay is required over the weekends.
 A 40 seater conference room is also available at Bodhi Khaya.